Part 2. How to Manage Your Infrastructure as Code

 • What happens if you run the Ansible playbook a second time?
 How does this compare to the Bash script?

-• How would you have to change the playbook to run multiple EC2 instances?
+• How would you have to change the playbook to configure multiple EC2 instances?

 How Configuration Management Tools Stack Up